kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 Ok, now onto the actual variant calling with GATK.
 There's a lot of ways to do this, depending on the size of the genome, number of individuals, how long you want it to take, etc. For our pipeline, the basic order of operations is:

 * Step 6 calls variants across the whole genome for each individual and saves the data as `g.vcf` files.
 This step can be somewhat memory intensive and time consuming, so we get around this by submitting each individual as a separate job. <br>
-For more information on HaplotypeCaller see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531412-HaplotypeCaller-in-a-nutshell) and [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) (note that the `-ERC GVCF` approach ignores doing multiple individuals and does not create individual g.vcf files)
+For more information on HaplotypeCaller see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531412-HaplotypeCaller-in-a-nutshell) and [here](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) (note that the `-ERC GVCF` approach ignores doing multiple individuals and does not create individual g.vcf files),

 * Step 7 creates a database that stores variant information for all individuals organized by genomic coordinates.
 The problem is, this step is very memory intensive, and if your genome is big, even more so.
 Here, we do this analysis this one scaffold/chromosome at a time with a for loop, but for big scaffolds you could submit a job for each scaffold like we do in step 6. <br>
-For more info on GenomicsDBImport see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036883491-GenomicsDBImport)
+For more info on GenomicsDBImport see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036883491-GenomicsDBImport).

 * Step 8 conducts joint genotyping across samples (all samples are genotyped for the same variants) and creates `VCF` files for each scaffold.
-In a final step the VCFs are combined into one final VCF file that has genotypes for all samples at the same loci across the genome.
+In a final step the scaffold VCFs are combined into one final VCF file that has genotypes for all samples at the same loci across the genome.
 Step 8 is relatively simple, but is only needed when following steps 6 and 7 the way we are doing it here.

 ___